Wisp

 - epoxy-tls - An encrypted proxy for browser javascript, written in Rust.

-- Ultraviolet - A sophisticated web proxy, which uses either libcurl.js or epoxy.
+- Ultraviolet - A sophisticated web proxy using libcurl.js or epoxy.

 - Whisper - A client for Wisp that exposes the connection over a TUN device.